rapid7/metasploit-framework/documentation/modules/auxiliary/gather/acronis_cyber_protect_machine_info_disclosure.md

 - [ ] you should get a list of all endpoints that are registered at the appliance.

 ## Options
-### PRTSCRN
+### OUTPUT
-You can use this option to turn on or off the print output of the gather info to the console (default true).
+You can use option `table` to print output of the gather info to the console (default).
-By default all information will be stored in a file in `json` format at the loot directory.
+Choosing option `json` will store all information at a file in `json` format at the loot directory.
 You can use this file in combination with `jq` for offline queries and processing.

 ## Scenarios